jhasanjay/adx-kafkaConnect-hol/hdi-standalone-nonesp/README.md

 [Module 14.
 Validate the publishing with Kafka console consumer in HDInsight](Module-14.md) <br>
 [Module 15.
 Validate the ingestion in the ADX table](Module-14.md) <br>

+### Got feedback?
+Connect with me (Anagha Khanolkar, Microsoft) on LinkedIn and message me.